Coverage you can afford, understand & use.

 If you have a qualifying life event, such as the birth of a child or loss of other health coverage, you can enroll during a special enrollment period, which ends 60 days after the life event.

-Open enrollment will close on February 15, 2015.
-This means that you will have three months, from November 15, 2014 through February 15, 2015, to buy health insurance from the Marketplace.
+Open enrollment will close on January 31, 2016.
+This means that you will have three months, from November 1, 2015 to January 31, 2016, to buy health insurance from the Marketplace.
 Remember, you must have health insurance or pay a penalty.

 In order to enroll through the Marketplace, you will need the following information for each family member to be covered: